zink-lang/zink/README.md

 zink contracts and your zink contracts as part of your solidty contracts :)

-- **Easy Debugging**: No more need more than two programming langauges for developing your smart contracts, except the native debugging tools of the rust ecosystem, zink will provide everything you need for developing your contracts officially based on the stable projects in rust like `foundry` tools.
+- **Easy Debugging**: No more need more than two programming langauges for developing your smart contracts, except the native debugging tools from the rust ecosystem, zink will provide everything you need for developing your contracts officially based on the stable projects in rust like `foundry` tools.